-- Version 1.1-12 is on CRAN (as of April 2016).
-Changes in this release are very minor, for compatibility with a new Windows toolchain.
+- Version 1.1-13 is on CRAN (as of April 2017).
+Changes in this release are very minor, minor bugfixes and CRAN-compatibility tweaks.
 See the NEWS file (or

 - Efficient for large data sets, using algorithms from the Eigen linear algebra package via the RcppEigen interface layer.

 - Allows arbitrarily many nested and crossed random effects.

 - Fits generalized linear mixed models (GLMMs) and nonlinear mixed models (NLMMs) via Laplace approximation or adaptive Gauss-Hermite quadrature; GLMMs allow user-defined families and link functions.

 - Development version from Github: